About Me:

 I received Christ as my personal Saviour at the age of twenty-three.
 Our church has a heart for missions, and the Lord began to burden me for missions about a year after I was saved.
 I surrendered my life and prepared for Bible college soon after.

 A few weeks prior to graduation, a missionary shared with me his burden for Croatia and the great need for the True Gospel Light there.
 After much prayer and seeking of God’s will, the Lord gave me a burden for the people of Croatia, and a peace in my heart about surrendering my life to go to that country in Eastern Europe.
-We are being sent by Faith Baptist Church in Aransas Pass, Texas, where Chris Boatman is pastor.
+We are being sent by Faith Baptist Church in Aransas Pass, Texas, where John Hinton is pastor.

 We ask that you prayerfully consider letting us share our burden for the field of Croatia and become part of your missionary family.